BlitzkriegSoftware/pyempty/README.md

 - [GitHub](https://github.com/ArjanCodes)
 - [Site](https://www.arjancodes.com/)

-> If it is right, he gets the credit, if it is wrong, that's on me.
+> If it is right, he gets the credit, if it is wrong, that's on us (well mostly me...).

 This is modified to suit my team's quirks and preferences.